sanger/limber/README.md

 repository, as indicated:

 1. In Limber, ensure the appropriate version of Ruby is installed.
-The command here is for `rbenv` but you may want to use a different Ruby version manager.
+The command here is for `rbenv` but you may want to use a different Ruby version manager:
-   If the command fails, you might need to check the list of available Ruby versions using `rbenv install --list-all` and use the one that most closely matches the contents of `.ruby-version`:

    ```shell
    rbenv install